Richard Wentworth (artist): New British Sculpture

 In the early 1980s, Wentworth became identified with the New British Sculpture movement.
 Wentworth's interest is the juxtaposition of materials and found elements that do not belong together.
 In the work Shower, Wentworth attached a small propeller to an ordinary table, creating the impression that the furniture is about to take flight.
 For his 1995 solo show at the Lisson Gallery, he created False Ceiling, a flock of books suspended by wire from the gallery's ceiling.
 For Art and Sacred Places in Winchester Cathedral, he created Recall, which speculated how the structure of the Cathedral might have been supported during its construction.
 Wentworth is also interested in the coincidences of urban life.
 His ongoing series of photographs, Making Do and Getting By (1974 onwards), captures the ways in which people modify their local environment.
 In April 2010, Wentworth participated in a sculpture exhibition curated by Peter Kardia entitled "From Floor to Sky," alongside artists Roderick Coyne and Alison Wilding.

 Exhibitions

 Wentworth has lived for a number of years in the Kings Cross area of London.
 In 2002, he realised the Artangel project An Area of Outstanding Unnatural Beauty, in which he took over a plumbing supply shop in the area for three months, converting it into a base for visitors to explore and engage with the area.

 In 1996, his Marking the Parish Boundaries along the River Tees in County Durham was the first public art project funded by the National Lottery.

-Major solo presentations include Galerie Azzedine Alaïa, Paris, France (2017), Bold Tendencies, Peckham, London, UK (2015), Black Maria with Gruppe, Kings Cross, London, UK (2013), Whitechapel Gallery, London, UK (2010), 52nd Venice Biennale, Venice, Italy (2009), TATE, Liverpool, UK (2005), Artangel, London, UK (2002), Bonner Kunstverein, Bonn, Germany (1998), Stedelijk Museum, Amsterdam, the Netherlands (1994), Serpentine Gallery, London, UK (1993).
+Major solo presentations include upcoming major exhibition of new works at Far Far Gallery, UK (September 2026),Galerie Azzedine Alaïa, Paris, France (2017), Bold Tendencies, Peckham, London, UK (2015), Black Maria with Gruppe, Kings Cross, London, UK (2013), Whitechapel Gallery, London, UK (2010), 52nd Venice Biennale, Venice, Italy (2009), TATE, Liverpool, UK (2005), Artangel, London, UK (2002), Bonner Kunstverein, Bonn, Germany (1998), Stedelijk Museum, Amsterdam, the Netherlands (1994), Serpentine Gallery, London, UK (1993).